essbee808/to-do-list/Notes.md

 I need a model
 I need a controller
 I should generate a resource

+Does it impact the DB?
+Does it impact my URLS?

+#Step Whatever: Fix down arrow on make a list form